Chin Surgery Pre-Operative Information

 - Arrange a responsible adult to drive you home and stay with you on the first night

-- Prepare soft foods and liquids in advance
+- Prepare soft foods and liquids in advance before the day of surgery

 - Plan at least one week away from work; two weeks off strenuous exercise